 For example, the Editors Canada’s website mentions several types of editing, whereas the SfEP website only lists two kinds of editing (proofreading is not the same as editing, by the way).
 When you communicate with your industry peers, please understand that your perspective may be vastly different than theirs regarding what a specific editing project should or should not include.

 Where can you learn more about developmental editing?
-Beth Hill’s The Magic of Fiction and Barbara Sjoholm’s An Editor’s Guide to Working with Authors are both book that can help you learn how to approach developmental editing for fiction, though many of those skills are learned best by reading, studying, and practicing fiction.
+Beth Hill’s The Magic of Fiction and Barbara Sjoholm’s An Editor’s Guide to Working with Authors are both helpful books which can teach you how to approach developmental editing for fiction, though many of those skills are learned best by reading, studying, and actually editing fiction.
 I also recommend reading Scott Norton’s Developmental Editing to learn more about nonfiction editing.